Bad Girl (1931 film): Casting

 Borzage wanted Spencer Tracy to play the lead role, but Fox would not agree to this.
 After seeing a screen test that New York stage actor James Dunn had done at Fox Film's Astoria Studios in Queens, Borzage chose him for the role of Eddie and Dunn was signed to a Fox contract.
 Dunn made his screen debut in Bad Girl.
 Eilers had previously appeared in Buster Keaton films as an ingénue and was known for using "the filthiest language in Hollywood", thus connecting her in some way to the title character.

 Filming

 Production took place between June 1 and July 4, 1931.

 Release

 The film premiered at the Roxy Theatre in New York City on August 14, 1931, and in Los Angeles on August 25.
 It had its official U.S. release on September 13, 1931.
 The film was not released in Europe.

 Stage producer Robert V. Newman filed suit against Fox and the Roxy Theatre after the New York premiere, contending that he had sold Fox the rights to the play on the condition that the film not be released before September 1.
 The New York Supreme Court threw out the case, stating that "no substantial damage" had been done by the earlier premiere date.

+Reception

 Box office

 Bad Girl was one of Fox's most successful releases of 1931, earning $1.1 million at the box office.